ideditor/schema-builder/README.md

 ##### `name`

-The primary name of the feature type in the `sourceLocale` language.
+The primary name of the feature type.

-Upon merging with `develop`, this is sent to Transifex for translating to other localizations.
+Upon merging into the `main` branch, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.

 This property is required.
 There is no default.

 ##### `aliases`

 A list of synonyms for the preset's `name`.
+These are alternative terms a preset might _also be known as_.

 ##### `terms`

-A list of search terms or keywords for the preset.
+A list of additional search terms or keywords for the preset.
+These might be names which describe a subset of the preset's features, or simply related terms a user might enter when searching for the preset.

 ##### `geometry`